-= DCOUNT (Database; Database field; Search\criteria)

-Since a function cannot exist on its own, it must always be part of a formula.
+= DCOUNT (Database;Database field;Search_criteria) Since a function cannot exist on its own, it must always be part of a formula.
 Consequently, even if the function represents the entire formula, there must be an = sign at the start of the formula.
-Regardless of where in the formula a function is, the function will start with its name, DCOUNT in the example above.
+Regardless of where in the formula a function is, the function will start with its name, such as DCOUNT in the example above.
 After the name of the function comes its arguments.
 All arguments are required, unless specifically listed as optional.
+Arguments are added within the brackets (parentheses) and are separated by semicolons, with no space between the arguments and the semicolons.